Volunteering in Zimbabwe

 Zimbabwe is home to a rich cultural heritage, wonderful landscapes and some of the best wildlife viewing in Africa.
 We have a wealth of first-hand knowledge about off-the-beaten-track destinations, a host of local contacts, and a passion for showing Zimbabwe to the world.

-Read our blog post: 10 reasons to visit Zimbabwe in 2019
+Read our blog post: 10 reasons to visit Zimbabwe

 Volunteer projects in Zimbabwe